Student Code of Conduct 4.402

 - Conduct which is disorderly, lewd or indecent; breach of peace; or aiding, abetting or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College.

-- Theft or other abuse of computer time or services, including any violation of the Acceptable Usage Guidelines for Electronic Student Services
+- Theft or other abuse of computer time or services, including any violation of the Acceptable Usage Guidelines for Electronic Student Services, which can be found in all computer labs.

 - Use of computing facilities to view pornography or send obscene or abusive messages